Priyank-Mali/Languages-Notes/Flask Framework/README.md

     --> Cookies are client-side files that save user information on a local computer.
 User data is stored in sessions, which are server-side files.
 The lifetime of cookies is determined by the user.
 The session ends when the user closes the browser or logs out of the programme.
 It can only hold a certain quantity of data

     --> cookies --> made on server --> stored in client side

+11] HTTP status codes

+    --> The Status-Code element in a server response is a three-digit integer, with the first digit defining the response class and the remaining two digits serving no categorization function.
+S.N.
+Code and Description are two of the five possible values for the first digit.

+        Informational responses ( 100 – 199 )
+        Successful responses    ( 200 – 299 )
+        Redirection messages    ( 300 – 399 )
+        Client error responses  ( 400 – 499 )
+        Server error responses  ( 500 – 599 )